PowerTeddy/discord.js-PT/README.md

 ## Overview
 This is a bot I made to help out in the server so I hope to use it many times.
 You could also invite it [by Clicking here](https://www.example.com)

 Make sure you don't copy the whole bot because you won't learn if you do.
-I trust you to not do it even if you can.
+We trust you to not do it even if you can.

 We will keep the bot up to date as the Discord look & feel changes (e.g. automatic support for when Discord has a completely different ui, when that happens).